Warrex21187/SSH-EECS/README.md

 ## VPS Creation
 To start the work, I needed a VPS to (Virtual Private Server).
 It's a distant server that is fractionned into smaller dedicated servers.
 I paid one small VPS on [Ionos](https://www.ionos.fr/).

-Now I needed to create a user so I will not have to connect into r00t because it can cause many issues (all details in (#issue-with-r00t-user)).
+Now I needed to create a user so I will not have to connect into r00t because it can cause many issues (all details in ([Issue with r00t user](#issue-with-r00t-user)).
 To do so, I had to connect into root user using the following command:
 ```
 ssh root@serveradress
 ```